theajthakur/samuel_website/README.md

 5. **Request and Chat**: Schedule appointments and interact with admins as needed.
 6. **Generate Reports**: Download PDF reports of your statistics.

-## Contributing

-We welcome contributions to improve MyWebsite.
-Please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file for information on how to get involved.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 Thank you for using MyWebsite.
 We hope you find it valuable for managing and tracking your health and fitness journey!